 This publication is intended as a general guide solely designed to provide information on the subjects discussed and is based on the experience of HKCFEF Limited and contributing law firms, accountants and sponsors.
 This publication has been compiled from the contributions of the author law firms indicated in each chapter, which have been subject to review, comments and revisions from various industry participants, including other law firms, accountants and sponsors, and the views expressed in each chapter are intended to represent the more generally accepted views among industry participants.

-Not all chapters of this third edition have been updated.
+Not all chapters of this fourth edition have been updated.
 Each chapter is only correct as at the date stated in the relevant chapter.

 While all reasonable care has been taken in the preparation of this publication, neither HKCFEF Limited nor any contributing law firm, accountant or sponsor accepts responsibility for any errors it may contain or for any losses or damages howsoever arising from, or in reliance on, any of its contents.
 Each of HKCFEF Limited and each of the contributing law firms, accountants and sponsors hereby expressly disclaims any duty or obligation to update any of the information or analysis contained in this publication or to forward any revised due diligence guidelines to any previous recipients.
 HKCFEF Limited and the contributing law firms, accountants and sponsors make no representations or warranties of any kind and assume no liabilities or obligations of any kind with respect to the accuracy or completeness of the contents and specifically disclaim any implied warranties of merchantability or fitness of use for a particular purpose.
 No responsibility for loss or damages occasioned to any person acting or refraining from action as a result of the information or material in this publication can or will be accepted by HKCFEF Limited, editors, authors, contributing law firms or endorsers of this publication.
 Laws and regulations and interpretations of those laws and regulations change frequently and therefore qualified professionals should be consulted in relation to any laws and regulations mentioned in these due diligence guidelines.
 While all reasonable care has been taken in the preparation of this publication, the conduct of IPOs in Hong Kong is an area of regulation subject to ongoing guidance from the Regulators.